Climate and Average Weather Year Round in Columbus Ohio, United States

 Columbus experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.8 months, from May 26 to September 21, during which time the comfort level is muggy, oppressive, or miserable at least 13% of the time.
-The muggiest day of the year is July 23, with muggy conditions 51% of the time.
+The muggier period of the year lasts for 3.9 months, from May 26 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 13% of the time.
+The month with the most muggy days in Columbus is July, with 15.2 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Columbus experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Columbus experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 6.9 months, from October 17 to May 14, with average wind speeds of more than 4.6 miles per hour.
-The windiest day of the year is January 17, with an average hourly wind speed of 5.9 miles per hour.
+The windier part of the year lasts for 6.9 months, from October 17 to May 14, with average wind speeds of more than 8.6 miles per hour.
+The windiest month of the year in Columbus is January, with an average hourly wind speed of 10.8 miles per hour.

 The calmer time of year lasts for 5.1 months, from May 14 to October 17.
-The calmest day of the year is August 4, with an average hourly wind speed of 3.4 miles per hour.
+The calmest month of the year in Columbus is August, with an average hourly wind speed of 6.4 miles per hour.